← Design Stories

 I served as a UX strategist, content designer, and flow architect, shaping the logic, UI structure, and plain-language experience behind the tool.

-The original experience had several challenges:
+The original experience had several challenges, users often dealt with:

-1. Highly complex policy
+1a.
+Highly complex policy

 Eligibility rules vary depending on: